-Any amount received by or accrued to a resident by way of a dividend or a foreign dividend must be included in gross income.27 A headquarter company is a resident (see 3.2.2) and must include dividends and foreign dividends received by or accrued to it in gross income.
+Any amount received by or accrued to a resident by way of a dividend or a foreign dividend must be included in gross income.29 A headquarter company is a resident (see 3.2.2) and must include dividends and foreign dividends received by or accrued to it in gross income.

-A "dividend" is defined in section 1(1) and means, in simplified terms, an amount transferred or applied by a company that is a resident for the benefit or on behalf of any person in respect of any share in that company.
+The term "dividend" is defined in section 1(1) and means, in simplified terms, an amount transferred or applied by a resident company for the benefit or on behalf of any person in respect of any share in that company.

-A "foreign dividend" is defined in section 1(1) and means, in simplified terms, an amount that is paid or payable by a foreign company in respect of a share in that foreign company where that amount is treated as a dividend or similar payment by that foreign company under the specified laws of that country.
+The term "foreign dividend" is defined in section 1(1) and means, in simplified terms, an amount that is paid or payable by a foreign company in respect of a share in that foreign company where that amount is treated as a dividend or similar payment by that foreign company under the specified laws of that country.